samaradw/pin7/.github/steps/X-finish.md

 # 🎉 Congratulations!

-You’ve completed the skill: **Pinning discussions & replies**!
+You’ve completed the skill: **Pinning Discussions & Replies**!

 ## 🧠 What you learned:

 - How to create and structure a GitHub Discussion
-- How to pin a discussion to boost visibility
+- How to pin a Discussion to boost visibility
 - How to highlight key replies with pinning
 - How to unpin content to keep your board current